The Missing Fundamental

 Preferred Modes 1,1 through 6,1

-Timpani only produce a strong/clear sense of pitch when this series of quasi-harmonic partials is coaxed into a harmonic sequence by the weight of the earth’s atmosphere (air loading), in conjunction with the careful adjustment (tempering) of the head, and the volume of air contained within the bowl.
+Timpani often produce a strong/clear sense of pitch when this series of quasi-harmonic partials is coaxed into a more nearly harmonic sequence by air loading (the surrounding air mass), in conjunction with the careful adjustment (tempering) of the head, and the volume of air contained within the bowl.
 When the accurate tensioning of the head is balanced with the current air loading of the head (which varies with air density), the missing fundamental effect can be produced giving a strong sense of pitch, and body to the sound of the instrument.

 The missing fundamental effect has spawned many theories, but perhaps the most prominent is that of Virtual Pitch.
-The theory of Virtual Pitch was developed in 1969-1970 by Prof. Ernst Terhardt (Technische Universitat Munchen).15 Terhardt’s theory extends Giuseppe Tartini’s terzo suono (third sound), J. P. Rameau’s theory of fundamental bass, August Seebeck’s theory of periodicity pitch and J. F. Schouten Pitch of the Residue theory; all deal with the phenomenon of the missing fundamental created by resultant tones.
+The theory of Virtual Pitch was developed in 1969-1970 by Prof. Ernst Terhardt (Technische Universität München).22 Terhardt’s theory extends Giuseppe Tartini’s terzo suono (third sound), J. P. Rameau’s theory of fundamental bass, August Seebeck’s theory of periodicity pitch and J. F. Schouten Pitch of the Residue theory; all deal with the phenomenon of the missing fundamental and the way pitch can be inferred from partial patterns.